 Head, Astronomy & Astrophysics Research Lab and Curator, Meteorites

-- Assistant Professor, Department of Physics & Astronomy, Appalachian State University
+- Professor, Department of Physics & Astronomy, Appalachian State University

-- Visiting Scholar, Department of Physics and Astronomy, UNC at Chapel Hill
+- Adjunct Professor, Department of Physics and Astronomy, UNC at Chapel Hill

 - (Past) Postdoctoral Scholar, Astronomy/Astrochemistry/Planetary Science, Blake Research Group, California Institute of Technology, 2011